 For our case, we decided to use paint sprayer because we already own a paint sprayer for our Ikea kitchen project.
 Also spray painting is a lot faster when you need to cover a lot of space in an empty room.

 Then we did 2 pass of spray painting with a couple of hours between to let it dry.
-The painting part was really quick because of the spray painting technique, takes about 20 mins for each coat.
+The painting part was really quick because of the spray painting can cover a larger area than roller, takes about 20 mins for each coat.

 If you would like a perfect paint coverage, you can either use a narrow brush to brush in each groove before or after spray painting, or paint the lip as you are installing vertical shiplaps to the wall.
 I didn’t do that because I have not chosen a paint color yet.